Manual handling in the workplace involves a range of tasks that, if done incorrectly, can have a detrimental impact on the health of your workers.

 Rehab Management can provide different training programs to suit your needs, including:

-How long does manual handling training take?
+How long does this training take?

 Group workplace training